elearning-ostfalia/moodle-tool_cleanupusers/README.md

 To check the technical implementation, look at `/lib/moodlelib.php`.

-## CLI
+## Reactivate

-There is a simple script for reactivating users by command line (reactivate.php).
+There is a simple CLI script for reactivating users on command line (reactivate.php).

+There is also a web service function in order to reactivate users by webservice.

 ## Sub-plugins